icd2k3/jest-auto-snapshots/README.md

 import snap from 'jest-auto-snapshots';
 import CustomProps from '../CustomProps';

-snap(CustomProps, {
+snap(CustomProps, '../CustomProps.jsx', {
+  fixturesByPropType: {
+    customPropType: 'custom fixture',
+  },
-  fixtures: {
+  fixturesByPropKey: {
-    customPropTypeExample: 'custom prop fixture example', },
-  relativePath: './',
+    user: { name: 'Joe', age: 30 },
+  },
 });
 ```

-Note: any of these config options supplied _at the test level_ will _override_ any config settings from your [jest setup file](https://facebook.github.io/jest/docs/en/configuration.html#setupfiles-array).
+For the above example, these custom fixtures will _only_ be injected for the current test.